postman17/my-server/README.md

 ## If you use ansible
 - Install ansible on server
 - sudo ansible-playbook playbook.yml
-- After services started, run make install-apps in nextcloud directory if you need to install default nextcloud apps
+- After services started, for nextcloud install apps:
+  - In nextcloud folder run make install-apps

 ### If you use make file
 - Copy env examples files and fill variables